emmanueltouzery/blog/posts/2016-10-13-teaching-racket.md

 ```

 The hardest thing here was explaining the binary search algorithm.
 But they
 got it, it's pretty intuitive in the context of guessing a number.
+They quickly
+understood that picking the number in the middle of the interval would get
+the result faster, although of course their first plan was to try 1, then 2,
+and so on.

 Regarding the implementation, while I'm not a great fan of the mutation, it's
 pretty concise, and the game was a great success with the kids.